23f3001764/Group-2-DS-and-AI-Lab-Project/Milestone_6/NutriVision_Non_Technical_Report.md

 * Try using a clearer image
 * Avoid multiple food items in one image
-* Make sure the coin is visible in the image
+* Place a ₹10 coin flat and clearly visible in frame
+* Use good, even lighting
+* Avoid extreme angles (overhead or top-down works best)

 ### 8. 📊 Key Results and Real-World Impact